 including four live reindeer.
 Then something unexpected happened that actually made it even better.

 As we’re dressing up the car of two ladies, one of them returns to get her wallet.
 As she goes back into the supermarket, we remove everything again.
 Her reaction to that is priceless.
 This is real candid camera with real people, it’s quite a stressfull process but very rewarding at the same time.

 While smelling and feeling isn’t possible you can still see them, and we engaged another sense: hearing.
-We created a way for vegetables and fruits to make music, allowing the products to take center stage and getting people moving to the “Sound of Freshness.”
+We asked the musician J.Views to make music with the vegetables and fruits, allowing the products to take center stage and getting people moving to the “Sound of Freshness”.

-Inform about the launch of the new iPhone.
-How can you sign up for the waiting list, what to do if the delivery is delayed etc.
+iPhone launches always put pressure on the system at 3 - and in fact last time, it crashed.
+So the objective was to inform about the launch of the new iPhone.
+How to for the waiting list, what to do if the delivery is delayed etc.

-We created a new way to tell the story and put a lot of love into the production.
+We created a new way to tell the story and put a lot of love and craft into the production.
 As a result it became the most watched video of the company.